PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Methodology

 \subsubsection{Targeted Stratified Undersampling for Structural Balance}

 Next we investigated if each question category was structurally balanced.
-We discovered that primarily three types of questions: \textbf{Visual Attribute Grounding}, \textbf{Detailed Verification} and \textbf{General Health Assessment} contributed to the overall imbalance.
+We discovered that primarily four types of questions: \textbf{Visual Attribute Grounding}, \textbf{Detailed Verification}, \textbf{General Health Assessment} and \textbf{Plant Species Identification} contributed to the overall imbalance.

 \autoref{fig: ans heat map} shows the heatmap of the binary and descriptive answers per question category.
-It can be seen that all three aforementioned categories have 100\% binary answers.
-Further analysis showed that 78.6\% of these questions were skewed toward negative answers.
+It can be seen that all four aforementioned categories have above 80\% binary answers.
+Further analysis showed that on average 62.6\% of these questions were skewed toward negative answers.
 To solve this issue, we employed targeted stratified undersampling.
-Instead of undersampling the entire dataset, we first extracted the QA pairs only from the two problematic question types.
-There, we retained 100\% of the "Yes" answer pairs and randomly reduced the "No" answer pairs to create a balanced 40/60 binary ratio.
-The 40/60 ration was a heuristic choice, employed specifically to preserve most of the dataset while also reducing the structural imbalance.
+Instead of undersampling the entire dataset, we first extracted the QA pairs only from the problematic question types.
+There, we retained 100\% of the ``Yes'' answer pairs and randomly reduced the ``No'' answer pairs to create a balanced 40/60 binary ratio.
+The 40/60 ratio was a heuristic choice, employed specifically to preserve most of the dataset while also reducing the structural imbalance.
 Finally we merged the reduced QA bundles back into the original dataset.
-This resulted in an improved and balanced structure: the overall binary answer ratio being 59.4\%.

-These two re-engineering phases resulted in the final PlantvillageVQA dataset with 193,609 high-quality QA pairs.
-An image template with associated QA is shown in \autoref{fig: image with question}.
+This process removed \textbf{139,905} QA pairs from the structurally imbalanced categories, resulting in an improved and balanced structure: the overall binary answer ratio being 59.4\%.
+Although described here alongside the other refinement operations, this stratified balancing was applied as the final step of corpus construction, after the two expert-review phases; consequently the intermediate corpus of 905,182 QA pairs reported in the Technical Validation precedes balancing, and the 139,905 pairs removed at this stage are reflected in the final corpus total of 765,186 QA pairs.